 ElÃ©ctrico © leoplus

-A ride on Electrico 28 will take you through the neighbourhoods of Graça, Alfama, Baixa, Chiado, and Bairro Alto, where the largest concentration of great sights in Lisbon can be found.
-Offering a hop-on, hop-off service, you can jump off the tram when something particularly beautiful catches your eye, and resume your characterful journey at your own leisure.
+A ride on Tram 28 will take you through the neighbourhoods of Graça, Alfama, Baixa, Chiado, and Bairro Alto, where the largest concentration of great sights in Lisbon can be found.
+Offering a hop-on, hop-off service, you can jump off the tram when something particularly beautiful catches your eye and then resume your characterful journey at your own leisure.
 A wonderful way to orientate yourself in Lisbon, and the ideal way to get to know the historic city centre, tourists are strongly encouraged to make a ride on Tram 28 one of the very first things they do after arriving in Portugal.

 Tram tickets are sold in kiosks all over Lisbon.
 A 24-hour pass allows visitors to explore the city with maximum flexibility.